-the Shareholders appointed for a three-year period, until approval of the financial statements at 31 December 2016, on the basis of the single list presented by the majority shareholder, UT Communications S.p.A., approved with a favourable vote by 75.97% of the share capital, the Board of Directors of the company composed of:

-o three Executive Directors: the Chairman Urbano Cairo, Uberto Fornara and Marco Pompignoli,

-- three Non-Executive Directors: Laura Maria Cairo Antonio Magnocavallo and Roberto Cairo and - o four independent directors: Marco Janni, Stefania Petruccioli, Mauro Sala and Roberto Rezzonico.
+- the Shareholders appointed for a three-year period, until approval of the financial statements at 31 December 2016, on the basis of the single list presented by the majority shareholder, UT Communications S.p.A., approved with a favourable vote by 75.97% of the share capital, the Board of Directors of the company composed of: - o three Executive Directors: the Chairman Urbano Cairo, Uberto Fornara and Marco Pompignoli, - o three Non-Executive Directors: Laura Maria Cairo Antonio Magnocavallo and Roberto Cairo and - o four independent directors: Marco Janni, Stefania Petruccioli, Mauro Sala and Roberto Rezzonico.

 Urbano Cairo is the founder of the Group and has led its growth and development.
 A graduate in business administration from the Bocconi University, he has significant experience in the publishing and advertising segments.
 He started working with Fininvest in 1982.
 He went to work for Publitalia '80 in 1985, where he was appointed Deputy-General Manager in 1990.
 In 1991 he was appointed as managing director of Mondadori Pubblicità.
-In December 1995 he founded Cairo Pubblicità, which initiated its distributorship activity for a number of RCS Group magazines.
-He has therefore been the main leader behind Cairo Communication Group's growth, whose main phases are associated with the 1998 acquisition of the company Telepiù Pubblicità, followed by Cairo TV, dedicated PAY TV distributor, the February 1999 acquisition of Editoriale Giorgio Mondadori, Cairo Communication's listing in 2000, the contract for the exclusive rights for the sale of advertising space on La7 at the end of 2002, the birth of Cairo Editore in 2003 and his subsequent activity in developing successful new publishing initiatives (launch of "For Men Magazine" and "Natural Style" in 2003, "Settimanale Dipiù" in 2004, "Dipiù TV" and "Diva e Donna" in 2005, "TV Mia" in 2008, "Settimanale Nuovo" and weekly magazine "F" in 2012, "Settimanale Giallo" in 2013), and the acquisition of La7 in 2013, which marks the entry in the TV publishing field.
+In December 1995 he founded Cairo Pubblicità, which initiated its advertising sales broker activity for a number of RCS Group magazines.
+He has therefore been the main leader behind Cairo Communication Group's growth, whose main phases are associated with the 1998 acquisition of the company Telepiù Pubblicità, followed by Cairo TV, dedicated PAY TV advertising sales broker, the February 1999 acquisition of Editoriale Giorgio Mondadori, Cairo Communication's listing in 2000, the contract for the exclusive rights for the sale of advertising space on La7 at the end of 2002, the birth of Cairo Editore in 2003 and his subsequent activity in developing successful new publishing initiatives (launch of "For Men Magazine" and "Natural Style" in 2003, "Settimanale Dipiù" in 2004, "Dipiù TV" and "Diva e Donna" in 2005, "TV Mia" in 2008, "Settimanale Nuovo" and weekly magazine "F" in 2012, "Settimanale Giallo" in 2013, "Nuovo TV" in 2015 and the fortnightly "Nuovo e Nuovo TV Cucina" at the start of 2016), and the acquisition of La7 in 2013, which marks the entry in the TV publishing field.